 In some cases, early withdrawal penalties may reduce your tax obligation.

 Most traditional CDs charge penalties for taking out money before the maturity date.
-If you pay an early withdrawal penalty, you can deduct the full amount on taxes, even if it’s an amount that’s greater than the interest earned.
-So, if you earned $50 in interest, but you pay an early withdrawal penalty of $100, the full $100 can be deducted on taxes.
+If you pay an early withdrawal penalty, you can deduct the full amount from your taxes, even if it’s an amount that’s greater than the interest earned.
+So, if you earned $50 in interest, but you paid an early withdrawal penalty of $100, the full $100 can be deducted on taxes.

 Any early withdrawal penalties will be included in box 2 of your 1099-INT form from the issuing institution and clearly labeled “early withdrawal penalty.”

-Generally, you must report CD interest earnings of $10 or more to the IRS.
+Generally, CD interest earnings of $10 or more must be reported to the IRS.
 But CD taxes aren’t always clear-cut.
-If you aren’t sure if you’ve received interest earnings, or if you have other questions about CD tax-related issues, be sure to consult a tax professional.
+If you’re unsure if you’ve received interest earnings, or if you have other questions about CD tax-related issues, consult a tax professional.